revbayes/revbayes.github.io/tutorials/ctmc/index.md

 psi ~ dnUniformTimeTree(rootAge=root_age, taxa=taxa)
 ```
 >
 >Some types of stochastic nodes can be updated by a number of alternative moves.
-Different moves may explore parameter space in different ways,and it is possible to use multiple different moves for a given parameter to improve mixing (the efficiency of the MCMC simulation).
-In the case of our rooted tree, for example, we can use both a nearest-neighbor interchange move without and with changing the node ages (`mvNarrow` and `mvNNI`) and a fixed-nodeheight subtree-prune and regrafting move (`mvFNPR`) and its Metropolized-Gibbs variant (`mvGPR`) {% cite Hoehna2008} {% cite Hoehna2012 %}.
-We also need moves that change the ages of the internal nodes, for example, `mvSubtreeScale` and `mvNodeTimeSlideUniform`.
-These moves do not have tuning parameters associated with them, thus you only need to pass in the `psi` node and proposal `weight`.
+>Different moves may explore parameter space in different ways,and it is possible to use
+>multiple different moves for a given parameter to improve mixing
+>(the efficiency of the MCMC simulation).
+In the case of our rooted tree,
+>for example, we can use both a nearest-neighbor interchange move without and with changing
+>the node ages (`mvNarrow` and `mvNNI`) and a fixed-nodeheight subtree-prune and regrafting
+>move (`mvFNPR`) and its Metropolized-Gibbs variant (`mvGPR`) {% cite Hoehna2008 Hoehna2012 %}.
+>We also need moves that change the ages of the internal nodes, for example, `mvSubtreeScale`
+>and `mvNodeTimeSlideUniform`.
+These moves do not have tuning parameters associated with
+>them, thus you only need to pass in the `psi` node and proposal `weight`.
 >
 ```
 moves[mvi++] = mvNarrow(psi, weight=n_species)